22 Beautiful Islands in the Philippines You Must See!

-It is mostly popular to the locals of the province.
+It is mostly popular with the locals of the province.
 This island is known for its Subic Pink Beach, which is divided into two: Subic Liit and Subic Laki (Subic Small and Subic Big).

 Suggested by 7 continents 1 passport

-I’ve never heard of Nalusaun Island before and just visit it because one of my Filipino friends told me that it’s one of the best islands in the Philippines and arranged an excursion for me.
+I’ve never heard of Nalusuan Island before and just visit it because one of my Filipino friends told me that it’s one of the Philippines’ best islands and arranged an excursion for me.

-The tiny island has a Marine Sanctuary in one side and a stretch of sandy beach on the other with one of the most beautiful blue water that I’ve ever seen.
+The tiny island has a Marine Sanctuary on one side and a stretch of sandy beach on the other with one of the most beautiful blue water that I’ve ever seen.

-After crossing a wooden bridge to get to the other side of the island I had picture-perfect scenery: soft sand, swaying coconut trees, hammocks, beach chair and pristine turquoise water.
+After crossing a wooden bridge to get to the other side of the island I had picture-perfect scenery: soft sand, swaying coconut trees, hammocks, beach chairs, and pristine turquoise water.

 To complete the daydream, the beach was completely empty and I could believe that such an idyllic place exists without the usual hoard of tourists.